 Instead of using an agency, you can hire your own carer, sometimes called a private carer or personal assistant.

 If you employ a paid carer, you have the legal responsibility of an employer.
 This includes arranging cover for their illness and holidays.

 Which?
 Later Life Care has advice on employing a private carer.

 You have the right to complain if you're not happy about the help at home you're receiving.
 This might be because paid carers:

 - arrive late and leave early

-- don't give your medicines to you properly
+- do not give your medicines to you properly

 - leave your home untidy after visits